Samurd/Samurd/README.md

 # 💫 About Me:
-a full time dreamer and I'm passionate about technology.
-I am a web developer, I keep myself updated in a self-taught way in leadership topics and latest advances in technology.
+I am a full time dreamer and I am passionate about technology.
+I am a software developer, I keep myself updated in a self-taught way in leadership topics and latest advances in technology.
 I have experience in web development.<br><br>

 ## 🌐 Socials: